Matthew-T-Leonard/Matthew-T-Leonard/README.md

 Quite a lot of my scripts write to files, and it's on you to make sure you don't accidentally overwrite any of your data!

 ## About Me:
-I am an Earth Science graduate (MEarthSci) with interests in hard rock geology, petrology, metamorphism, and magmatic systems.
+I am an Earth Science graduate with interests in hard rock geology, petrology, metamorphism, and magmatic systems.
 I've also got an A-level in Comp Sci and I like to write little programs when I can to keep myself up to date.
-Throughout my masters there were a few opportunities to do so in a useful way, and I figured uploading them online would be the easiest way to share them for those who might encounter the same problems as me.
-I'm not big on super-optimising code or maintaining huge codebases so they'll be a little rough around the edges but they work as intended - it's the problem solving that's the fun bit!
+When I can combine the two, they'll end up here.

 <!--